veniamin-ilmer/math/power-operations/readme.md

 If you'd like to see a list of all identites, [click here](identities.md).

+Something that I love about this math operation is that it avoids using `e` by default, and hence can be taught to gradeschool students without involving calculus.

 ## Exponentation

 Although having a single operation for the reverse of exponentiation, is an excellent step towards consistency, there is one more important step we should do.